-Day 15: Siem Reap
+Day 26: Siem Reap

-Today, explore the less-visited Beng Mealea, a mysterious temple completely overrun by the jungle where you will explore on foot for approximately an hour and half.
-In the highwater season, you will also visit Kompong Khleang, a unique village on stilts.
+Today explore the less-visited Beng Mealea, a mysterious temple completely overrun by the jungle where you will explore on foot for approximately an hour and half.
+In the high-water season, you will also visit Kompong Khleang, a unique village on stilts.
 In the lower water season, you will visit Chong Kneas floating village.
-This evening enjoy dinner whilst watching an Apsara performance.
+Return to Siem Reap via a Cambodian artistry assembly - Les Artisan D'Angkor before arriving back at your hotel this evening.

-Beng Mealea - Dating from the 11th century, this sprawling temple covers over 1 square kilometre.
+Beng Mealea - Dating from the 11th century, this sprawling temple covers over one square kilometre.
 Largely overrun by vegetation and constructed in a distinctly Angkor Wat-style, Beng Mealea precedes and may even have served as a 'prototype' for Angkor Wat.